ninjasmosa/netlify-site/content/aboutme.md

 - [BanG Dream!
 Girls Band Party!](https://en.wikipedia.org/wiki/BanG_Dream!_Girls_Band_Party!)

 # More
-You can find more info about me by clicking onto my [Carrd](https://ninjasmosa.carrd.co), which you can find linked in the header.
+You can find more info about me by clicking onto my [Carrd](https://ninjasmosa.carrd.co).
+Just note that I no longer update this often.

 # Revolt Chat server
 Join my Revolt server if you want to chat to me or other people here.